How enriched music metadata can boost the engagement of your streaming service?

 • First, you have IDs (identifiers), which are very important to track the streams and collect the royalties.
 It's the most important part in all the music industry.
 And they are not always done properly in all the music industry and we often have problems to fix with IDs.

 • Another type is the associated content.
-When you deal with metadata you always have to face the associations with other contents rights.
-When you match an artist's image and a recording for example, you are facing a lot of issues with the rights associated with artists' images.
-The same goes with text like biographies.
+When you deal with metadata you always have to face the associations with other content rights.
+When you match an artist's image and a recording, for example, you are facing a lot of issues with the rights associated with artists' images.
+The same goes with text-like biographies.

 • The fourth one is not really metadata but you still have to deal with it.
 It's all the data collected around the usage, and all the information a streaming service can collect, such as what this person is listening to at specific times or in a specific area.
 They are collecting a lot of metadata and connecting it in different ways to the other metadata mentioned before.
 So it's important to deal with that as well.